thlorenz/v8-perf/gc.md

 [watch](http://youtu.be/VhpdsjBUS3g?t=10m54s)

 - cheap to allocate memory
-- expensive to collect when memory pool is exausted
+- expensive to collect when memory pool is exhausted

 ## How objects are determined to be dead